 The primary research of this report was conducted with the required ethical considerations.
 Before each interview, participants were required to sign an informed consent sheet which asked permission for the interviews to be recorded and explained the impact and aim of the study.
 It also ensured that all data would be anonymised.
-The consent form can be found in the Appendix.
 All the data gathered was stored in restricted access files within Google Drive, only accessible to the researchers.
 Additionally, this research has been approved by LSE's Research Ethics Committee.